johnnychhsu/Interview_notes/md_files/TCP_IP.md

 **Mask** <br />
 We can use mask to distinguish the network address and host address.
 Just do `and` operation to the address, the left non-zero is the network address.

+### TCP details
+TCP can be described as a sliding window protocol with cumulative positive acknowledgement.
+#### Window of packets and sliding window
+This mechanism can handle problems like how many packets are sent, how many are ACK, how many are still waiting.

+#### Variable window : flow control and congestion control
+1. Rate based flow control : sender is limited under a sending rate
+2. Window based flow control : receiver will send window update to sender to update the window size

+Above can control the transfer rate between sender and receiver.
+But what if the routers between senders and receivers have limited memory?
+This might cause packets lost.

+Congestion control will take this into consideration.
+The window size should be update by not only explicit update from receiver, but also guess the network condition, and change the window size accordingly.

+#### Retransmission rate
+1. Round trip time estimation : usually the sample mean of a collection of RTTs.

+#### Valid tcp packet
+Only need to know the 4-tuple contining two end IP address and port, with valid sequence number within the sliding window are sufficient to ba a valid packet.

+#### Interactive and bulk data
+Both use the same packet format and TCP protocol.
+However, the time requirement is different.
+Think about online game, we need to react to users' action immediately.
+If we need to wait for ACK for every operation such as mouse clicking, this will harm the user experience.

+We can disable Nagle algorithm to speed up for interactive transfer.